YerramSaiKiran777/Excel-Data-Analytics/README.md

 # Excel-Data-Analytics
-This repository contains excel reports/ projects which delivers insights from the data
+This repository contains excel reports/ projects that were designed to delivers insights from the data